5/15/2025

 Sean McGowan

-Analyst, Rock Tackle Partners
+Analyst, Rock Capital Partners

 speaker

-Chief Executive Officer, Fitlife Brands
+Chief Executive Officer, FitLife Brands

-what I bear a wholesale is down, where's my number, I think what, 40 something percent, right, there's that issue with the one customer that didn't reorder for much of Q1.
-It's probably a bit more relevant to look at Q2, maybe versus Q4 or Q2, but again, I don't have those numbers in front of me, but I will, I can certainly connect with you after that.
+Sure, it would, but I actually don't have it in front of me.
+But, yeah, it's going to be down clearly, right, because I think what I said, our wholesale was down, I think, what, 40-something percent, right?
+There's that issue with the one customer that didn't reorder for much of Q1.
+It's probably a bit more relevant to look at that.
+Q2 maybe versus Q4 or Q2.
+Again, I don't have those numbers in front of me, but I can certainly connect with you after that.

 speaker